Collagen Protein vs Whey Protein: Which is Better?

 As shown in the table below, whey and collagen protein supplements are similar in terms of the grams of protein they provide.

-Calories and Macronutrients per 100 Grams of Whey and Collagen Proteins from Myprotein (MP) and Bodybuilding Warehouse (BW)
+Calories and Macronutrients per 100 Grams of Whey and Collagen Proteins from Myprotein, Bodybuilding Warehouse, and Optimum Nutrition

 According to the Mayo Clinic, those who lift weights or do extensive endurance training should aim for 1.2 to 1.6 grams of protein per kilo of body weight per day.
 For instance, a 75-kg person would require 90 to 120 grams per day.
 As the above protein powders have between 21 and 27 grams of protein per 30-gram serving, a few scoops each day would get most people at least halfway to their daily protein intake target.